Caston bobs and weaves through chest-deep snow, turn after turn, leaving little to be desired—aside from wishing to

 Lyndsay Strange and Marcus Caston have been coaching groups on Mt.
 Hood for over 20 years, collectively.

 Marcus grew up as an elite level ski racer in Utah, excelling in the sport and reaching the highest level of Nor-Am and Europa cup competition.
 He now is progressing the sport on the big-mountain stage, appearing in his sixth Warren Miller film this year and exploring projects on his own for film and photography that’s featured in top publications like Outside Magazine, Powder Magazine, Ski & Skiing Magazines, Ski Racing Media, Ski Journal and more.
-He won the first annual Ski Town Hair Down and was featured on Powder Magazine’s February 2017 issue.
+He won the first annual Ski Town Hair Down and was featured on the cover of Powder Magazine’s February 2017 issue.

 They both possess a unique attitude toward skiing that makes having fun the highest priority, which inspires the kids to love and excel in the sport and purely as they do.
 The coaching style is what makes Party Beach unique.
 The culture they create based on their sheer love and enthusiasm for not only the sport, but specifically, skiing on Mt.
 Hood in the summer, cultivates an infectious positive attitude – everyone knows who Party Beach is on the mountain because they’re clearly having the most fun.